sumup-oss/collector/MOTIVATION.md

 # Motivation

-The larger web applications grows, the harder it is to provide predictable and traceable tracking structures.
+The larger a web applications grows, the harder it is to provide predictable and traceable tracking structures.
 Consider our usual analytics event dispatching:

 ```jsx
 import React, { useContext } from 'react';